 - The story is written in the first person.
 Can you write a story from somebody else’s point of view?

 - Find all of the words that the author uses to describe how something is said (e.g. asked, muttered, cried).
 Make a poster to teach other children about good vocabulary to use in their writing.

 - Tuffy is grounded for his behaviour.
 Can you write a new story about a pet who is grounded for their bad behaviour?

 - What does ‘woe betide you’ mean?
 Can you find other examples of older language that isn’t used much any more?

 - Listen to this extract from the audiobook.
 Could you record your own reading?

 - There are a number of books in the ‘Killer Cat’ series.
 Can you write a new story involving the character?

-- Read this interview with the author.
-If you could ask her a question, what would you like to know?
+- If you could ask the author a question, what would you like to know?

 - Visit the author’s website and write a biography of her using the information there.

 - Write a timetable showing the events of each day.